qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 Detailed description which steps are need for a safety analysis.
 In general the workflow is shown in :need:`doc_getstrt__safety_analysis`.

 #.
 Analyze the dependencies between features by performing a **single platform feature DFA** that references all platform feature static architecture diagrams, highlighting potential shared use of modules.
 #.
+Monitor the results of the platform feature DFA and log any issues in the Issue Tracking system with the ``safety`` label.
+#.
+Verify the platform feature DFA results by using :need:`gd_chklst__safety_analysis`.
+#.
+Platform feature DFA are completed when the verification is done, no issues are open and the status is "valid".
+#.
 To analyse the Feature Architecture a Safety Analysis and a DFA shall be executed.
-The resutls of the platform feature DFA shall be used as an input.
+The results of the platform feature DFA shall be used as an input.
 #.
-Perform Safety Analysis on the Feature Architecture.
+Monitor the results of the Safety Analysis and DFA and log any issues in the Issue Tracking system with the ``safety`` label.
 #.
-Perform DFA on the Feature Architecture.
+Verify the Safety Analysis and DFA results by using :need:`gd_chklst__safety_analysis`..
 #.
+Feature Safety Analysis and DFA are completed when the verification is done, no issues are open and the status is "valid".
+#.
 To analyse the Component Architecture a Safety Analysis and a DFA shall be executed.
-This only applies if there is a component architecture which decomposes into lower level components.
+The results of the feature Safety Analysis and DFA shall be used as an input.
 #.
-Perform Safety Analysis on the Component Architecture.
+Monitor the results of the Safety Analysis and DFA and log any issues in the Issue Tracking system with the ``safety`` label.
 #.
-Perform DFA on the Component Architecture.
+Verify the Safety Analysis and DFA results by using :need:`gd_chklst__safety_analysis`..
 #.
-The performance of the Safety Analysis and DFA (Feature and Component) shall be monitored.
-#.
-For any unresolved findings from the Safety Analysis and DFA, log an issue in the Issue Tracking system and assign the ``safety`` label to safety-relevant items.
-The safety analysis remains "valid" but "not sufficient" as long as such issues are open.
-#.
-If the analysis is completed, a verification of the analysis shall be done and a report of the analysis shall be created.
+Component Safety Analysis and DFA are completed when the verification is done, no issues are open and the status is "valid".

 A example for the safety analysis (FMEA and DFA) is shown in the :ref:`examples_fmea_dfa`.